 Allow Self-Removal: If enabled, it allows applicants to remove themselves from the schedule without approval from the organization.

 Allow Self-Schedule: If enabled, applicants can choose their own timeslots without being assigned by the organization.

 Open Date: The date when applicants can start selecting their timeslots.
 If you are scheduling applicants, this should be the date that you want them to view the schedule.

 Close Date: The date when applicants can no longer select their timeslots or make changes to their schedule.
 If you are scheduling for the applicants, set the close date the same as the open date.

 Release Schedule Date: Scheduled and invited applicants will not be able to view the schedule until this date.
 This is optional.

-IMPORTANT: If this is your first time using the schedule app, we recommend getting in touch with the Account Relations team to assist you: email@example.com
+IMPORTANT: If this is your first time using the schedule feature, we recommend getting in touch with the Account Relations team to assist you: email@example.com